 Full Artist's statement

 In practice, this involves breaking down materials from junk mail to discarded clothing, seeking out color and shape, and building them into structural collages.
-Preserved with resin, Fitzgerald’s work takes on a jewel-like finish, highlighting the beauty and mystery of the conversation it aims to create.
+Preserved with resin, my work takes on a jewel-like finish, highlighting the beauty and mystery of the conversation it aims to create.

 Since 2017, I've focused on the creation of a series of large pieces out of encyclopedias, examining the changes in how we think about and share information and the many ways that alters how we interpret ourselves and others.